ludocode/onramp/docs/virtual-machine.md

 Loads or unloads debug info for a child program at the given address.

-If the given path is null, previously loaded debug info is unloaded.
+If the given path is null, previously loaded debug info for the given address is unloaded.

 If the given path is non-null, corresponding debug info is loaded for the executable at the given path.

 Note that if a path is given, it must point to the executable, not to the debug info file.
 This allows VMs to store debug info in custom formats or locations.
 (The standard debug info format appends `.od` to the executable path.)

-Returns 0 if successful and an error code otherwise.
-(The returned error code is not important; programs generally ignore it.)
+Returns 0 if successful.

+If the given executable path is non-null and the file does not exist, the VM returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

+If the given executable was found but debug info could not be found for it, the VM returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If the given path is null but debug info was not loaded at the given address, the VM returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If the VM has insufficient resources to load additional debug info, the VM returns `ERROR_OVERFLOW` or `ERROR_GENERIC`.

+If loading of the debug info fails for any other reason (e.g. the storage device fails, the debug info is corrupt, etc.), the VM returns `ERROR_IO` or `ERROR_GENERIC`.

 If debug info is loaded successfully at the given address, the program is expected to unload the debug info at the same address later before reusing this memory for another program.
-(If loading debug info returns an error code, the program does not need to follow up with a call to unload before reusing the memory.)
+If loading debug info returns an error code, the program does not need to follow up with a call to unload before reusing the memory, but it may attempt to unload debug info even if loading failed.

 This syscall is optional and most VMs do not implement it.
 The [c-debugger](../platform/vm/c-debugger) VM is the main implementor of this syscall.
+See the [Debug Info](debug-info.md) specification for a description of the standard debug info language generated by the Onramp compiler toolchain.